Imburse-Payments/imburse-payments.github.io/pages/tutorials/creating-a-tenant.md

 - Familiarity with the [Core Concepts](/pages/guides/core-concepts).
 - Familiar with creating an HMAC token using a Security Key.

-## Steps
-Follow these steps to create a Tenant in your Account.

-### 1 - Aquire a Management Bearer Token
+## Step 1 - Aquire a Management Bearer Token
 You will need to generate an HMAC token for the following following request using your `Account Security Key`.